redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/elephants-and-redwoodsdk.md

 ---
 # Using RedwoodSDK to Help Elephants and Humans Coexist in Victoria Falls

 In the world of software development, it’s not every day you get to contribute to something that helps protect one of the planet’s most iconic species.
-I have been fortunate to spend years in the field in Southern Africa implementing technology to prevent wildife crime and Human-Wildlife Conflict (HWC) with my degree in Nature Conservation and Software development background.
+I have been fortunate to spend years in the field in Southern Africa implementing technology to prevent wildlife crime and Human-Wildlife Conflict (HWC) with my degree in Nature Conservation and Software development background.
 And this is exactly what I got to do through our recent work with the [Connected Conservation Trust (CCT)](https://www.connectedconservation.com/) and [**cbio**](https://za.linkedin.com/in/craig-beech-98101318) in Zimbabwe.

 CCT is leading the charge to monitor elephant movement in and around **Victoria Falls**, where rapid urban development increasingly intersects with traditional wildlife corridors.
 The challenge?
 Human-Wildlife Conflict; a growing concern in areas where communities and wildlife share shrinking space.